 Some common trucking accidents are rollovers, jackknifes and under-ride accidents.
-These accidents can occur due to a variety of factors including truck driver error, improperly secured loads, substance abuse, speeding or environmental factors such as inclement weather, standing water or even attempting to avoid an accident.
+These accidents can occur due to a variety of factors, including truck driver error, improperly secured loads, substance abuse, speeding, environmental factors such as inclement weather and standing water, and even attempting to avoid an accident.

 Common Trucking Accidents

-- Jack knife accidents can be unpredictable and often result in substantial personal injury and fatalities.
-This usually describes the accidental folding of a tractor trailer.
+Jackknifing is the accidental folding of a tractor-trailer.
 This is called jackknifing because a tractor-trailer will resemble the folding of a pocket knife or jackknife.
-In some cases it may be caused by equipment failure, improper braking, or adverse road conditions such as ice or standing water.
+In some cases it may be caused by equipment failure, improper braking or adverse road conditions such as ice or standing water.